Attacker Floods PyPI With 1000s of Malicious Packages That Drop Windows Trojan Via Dropbox

-Sonatype has been tracking an open source malware campaign developing over the weekend in which a threat actor is infiltrating the PyPI software registry with thousands of malicious packages.
-These packages are being rapidly removed by the PyPI admins as they come up, but the behavior continues well into today.
+Sonatype has been tracking an open source malware campaign developing over the weekend, in which a threat actor infiltrates the PyPI software registry with thousands of malicious packages.
+The PyPI admins are rapidly removing these packages, but the behavior continues well into today.

-We observed hundreds of packages getting published and removed in batches on the PyPI registry.
-These packages, despite containing contextual terms like “libs,” “nvidiapaypalsuper,” and so on, are named quite arbitrarily.
-All of them contain the description, “A library for creating a terminal user interface.”
+We observed hundreds of packages being published and removed in batches on the PyPI registry.
+These packages, despite containing contextual terms like "libs," "nvidiapaypalsuper," and so on, are named arbitrarily.
+All contain the description, "A library for creating a terminal user interface."

 Screenshot of the download interface showing six different packages with the description "A library for creating a terminal user interface."